Monotonicity of $Q^3$ spectral element method for discrete Laplacian: Abstract

 \section{Abstract}

-The monotonicity of discrete Laplacian, i.e., inverse positivity of stiffness matrix, implies discrete maximum principle, which is in general not true for high order schemes on unstructured meshes.
-But on structured meshes, it is possible to have high order accurate monotone schemes.
-We first review previously known high order accurate inverse positive schemes, all of which are fourth order accurate with proven monotonicity on uniform meshes.
-Then we discuss the monotonicity of a fourth order variational difference scheme on quasi-uniform meshes and prove the inverse positivity of a fifth order accurate variational difference scheme on a uniform mesh.
+The monotonicity of discrete Laplacian, i.e., inverse positivity of stiffness matrix, implies discrete maximum principle, which is in general not true for high order accurate schemes on unstructured meshes.
+On the other hand, it is possible to construct high order accurate monotone schemes on structured meshes.
+All previously known high order accurate inverse positive schemes are or can be regarded as fourth order accurate finite difference schemes, which is either an M-matrix or a product of two M-matrices.
+For the $Q^3$ spectral element method for the two-dimensional Laplacian, we prove its stiffness matrix is a product of four M-matrices thus it is unconditionally monotone.
+Such a scheme can be regarded as a fifth order accurate finite difference scheme.
+Numerical tests suggest that the unconditional monotonicity of $Q^k$ spectral element methods will be lost for $k\geq 9$ in two dimensions, and for $k\geq 4$ in three dimensions.
+In other words, for obtaining a high order monotone scheme, only $Q^2$ and $Q^3$ spectral element methods can be unconditionally monotone in three dimensions.